jimibue/demo-y8z-1/src/pages/intro-to-js/data-types.md

 The address property itself holds an object that has building, street, city, state, and country properties.

-To access a object’s property, you can use
+To access an object’s property, you can use

 The dot notation (.)
 The array-like notation ([]).